 Its extremely high tensile strength and relatively low weight also made it a suitable material for grenades and projectiles, where they are alloyed with other heavy metals such as iron and nickel.
 It’s also used as a substitute for precious metals like gold and platinum due to their almost identical density.

 Density: 19.30 g/cm3

 Gold is one of the most precious, popular and sought after material on the Earth.
-Not only that, according to the current understanding, gold is actually originated from supernova explosions in the distant space.
-According to the periodic table, gold belongs to a group of 11 elements known as transition metals.
+In fact, according to the current understanding, gold is also originated from supernova explosions in the distant space.
+As per the periodic table, gold belongs to a group of 11 elements known as transition metals.

-Have you ever wondered why you always get impure gold whenever you buy a jewelry?
-Well, that’s because the pure (24 karat) gold is soft and to make it more durable and strong other base metals such as copper are added, so it becomes impure in the process.
-It is also used in electronics to build corrosion free connectors for various appliances.
+Have you ever wondered why you always get impure gold whenever you buy jewelry?
+Well, that’s because the pure (24 carats) gold is soft and to make it more durable and strong, other base metals such as copper are added, so it becomes impure in the process.
+It is also used in electronics to build corrosion-free connectors for various appliances.